Analytic Solver Data Science includes several different methods for data analysis such as

 Exploring Your Data

 Click the Explore icon to apply Monte Carlo simulation methods to your data, utilize Feature Selection to help decide which variables should be included in your classification or prediction models or use the Chart Wizard to create one or more charts of your data.
 The Feature Selection tool can help give insight into which variables are the most important or relevant for inclusion in your classification or prediction model using various types of statistics and data analysis measures.
-Analytic Solver Data Mining includes 8 different types of charts to choose from, including: bar charts, line charts, scatterplots, boxplots, histograms, parallel coordinates charts, scatterplot matrix charts or variable charts.
+Analytic Solver Data Science includes 8 different types of charts to choose from, including: bar charts, line charts, scatterplots, boxplots, histograms, parallel coordinates charts, scatterplot matrix charts or variable charts.
 This menu allows you to edit or view previously created charts as well.

 Transforming Your Data

 Click the Transformation icon when data manipulation is required.
 In most large databases or datasets, a portion of variables are bound to be missing some data.
-Analytic Solver Data Mining includes routines for dealing with these missing values by allowing a user to either delete the full record or apply a value of her/his choice.
-Analytic Solver Data Mining also includes a routine for binning continuous data for use with prediction and classification methods which do not support continuous data.
+Analytic Solver Data Science includes routines for dealing with these missing values by allowing a user to either delete the full record or apply a value of her/his choice.
+Analytic Solver Data Science also includes a routine for binning continuous data for use with prediction and classification methods which do not support continuous data.
 Continuous variables can be binned using several different user specified options.
 Non-numeric data can be transformed using dummy variables with up to 30 distinct values.
 If more than 30 categories exist for a single variable, use the Reduce Categories routine to decrease the number of categories to 30.
 Finally, use Principal Components Analysis to remove highly correlated or superfluous variables from large databases.

 Using Cluster Analysis